theappleman/gios4/README.md

   installation environment)
 > \# /mnt/gentoo/recovery prepare

 6. Setup a portage tree
-  * sync, or download a snapshot
+> \# /mnt/gentoo/recovery web-sync

-> \# /mnt/gentoo/recovery sync
+  * if the stage has rsync, you can `sync`.
+If you don't have `emerge-webrsync`, the scripts download a portage snapshot
 7. Run the setup script under chroot
 > \# /mnt/gentoo/recovery setup